-If you invest in our Class A common stock in this offering, your ownership interest will be immediately diluted to the extent of the difference between the initial public offering price per share of our Class A common stock and the pro forma as adjusted net tangible book value per share of our common stock after this offering.
+If you invest in our common stock in this offering, your ownership interest will be immediately diluted to the extent of the difference between the initial public offering price per share of our common stock and the pro forma as adjusted net tangible book value per share of our common stock after this offering.

-As of March 31, 2021, we had a historical net tangible book value (deficit) of \$(152.4) million, or \$(163.97) per share of common stock.
-Our historical net tangible book value (deficit) per share represents total tangible assets less total liabilities and less the carrying value of our redeemable convertible preferred stock, which is not included within stockholders' deficit, divided by 929,171 shares of our common stock outstanding as of March 31, 2021.
+As of , 2021, we had a historical net tangible book value of \$ million, or \$ per share of common stock.
+Our historical net tangible book value per share represents total tangible assets less total liabilities, divided by the number of shares of our common stock outstanding as of , 2021.

-Our pro forma net tangible book value as of March 31, 2021 was \$97.0 million, or \$3.03 per share.
-Pro forma net tangible book value represents the amount of our total tangible assets less total liabilities, after giving effect to (i) the filing and effectiveness of our current certificate of incorporation effecting a reclassification of our then outstanding common stock to Class A common stock and authorizing our Class B common stock and the issuance to ABG WTT of 11,437,301 shares of Series C2 preferred stock in exchange for an equal number of shares of Series C1 preferred stock and to Ally Bridge MedAlpha of 2,364,509 shares of Series D2 preferred stock for an equal number of shares of Series D1 preferred stock pursuant to an exchange agreement, in each case, in June 2021; (ii) the automatic conversion of all shares of our outstanding Series A1, B1, C1 and D1 preferred stock into an aggregate of 24,200,920 shares of our Class A common stock; (iii) the automatic conversion of all shares of our outstanding Series C2 and D2 preferred stock into an aggregate of 6,903,379 shares of our Class B common stock and (iv) all warrants to purchase redeemable convertible preferred stock becoming warrants to purchase Class A common stock, in connection with this offering.
-Pro forma net tangible book value per share represents our pro forma net tangible book value divided by the total number of shares outstanding as of March 31, 2021, after giving effect to the pro forma adjustment described above.
+Our pro forma net tangible book value as of , 2021 was \$ million, or \$ per share.
+Pro forma net tangible book value represents the amount of our total tangible assets less total liabilities, after giving effect to (i) the automatic conversion of all shares of our outstanding preferred stock into an aggregate of shares of our common stock and (ii) all warrants to purchase redeemable convertible preferred stock becoming warrants to purchase common stock, in connection with this offering.
+Pro forma net tangible book value per share represents our pro forma net tangible book value divided by the total number of shares outstanding as of , 2021, after giving effect to the pro forma adjustment described above.

-After giving further effect to receipt of the net proceeds from our issuance and the sale of 7,920,000 shares of Class A common stock in this offering at an initial public offering price of \$20.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been approximately \$242.0 million, or approximately \$6.06 per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$3.03 per share to our existing stockholders and an immediate dilution of approximately \$13.94 per share to new investors participating in this offering.
-We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of Class A common stock.
+After giving further effect to receipt of the net proceeds from our issuance and the sale shares of common stock in this offering at an assumed initial public offering price of of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as 2021 would have been approximately \$ million, or approximately per share.
+This amount represents an immediate increase in pro forma net tangible book per share to our existing stockholders and an immediate dilution of value of \$ approximately \$ per share to new investors participating in this offering.
+We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock.
 The following table illustrates this dilution:

-Initial public offering price per share \$20.00 Historical net tangible book value (deficit) per share as of March 31, 2021 \$(163.97) Increase in historical net tangible book value per share attributable to the conversion of our preferred stock 167.00 Pro forma net tangible book value (deficit) per share as of March 31, 2021 3.03 Increase in pro forma net tangible book value per share attributable to this offering 3.03 Pro forma as adjusted net tangible book value per share after this offering \$ 6.06 Dilution per share to new investors in this offering \$13.94
+Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of , 2021 \$ Increase (decrease) in historical net tangible book value per share attributable to the conversion of our preferred stock Pro forma net tangible book value (deficit) per share as of , 2021 Increase in pro forma net tangible book value per share attributable to this offering Pro forma as adjusted net tangible book value per share after this offering Dilution per share to new investors in this offering \$